AdobeDocs/experience-manager-64.de-DE/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

    >[!NOTE]
    >
-   >Wenn die WCM-Komponenten von Dynamic Media Classic nicht verfügbar sind, stellen Sie sicher, dass sie im **[!UICONTROL Designmodus] aktiviert werden.
+   >Wenn keine Dynamic Media Classic WCM-Komponenten verfügbar sind, stellen Sie sicher, dass Sie sie im **[!UICONTROL Designmodus] aktivieren.

 1. In a website with the Dynamic Media Classic components enabled, drag an **[!UICONTROL Image]** viewer to the page.
 1. Edit the component and adjust the breakpoints in the **[!UICONTROL Dynamic Media Classic Settings]** tab.